lightbend/kalix-jvm-sdk/samples/java-spring-choreography-saga-quickstart/README.md

 In the scenario where a user is successfully created, `UniqueEmailSubscriber` continues to respond to the `UniqueEmailEntity` reservation, scheduling a timer for un-reservation.
 However, as the user has been created `UserEventsSubscriber` updates the `UniqueEmailEntity` status to CONFIRMED.
 This triggers another state change notification to `UniqueEmailSubscriber`, which cancels the timer.

-This quickstart example demonstrates how to implement a **Choreography Saga** in Kalix.
+This example demonstrates how to implement a **Choreography Saga** in Kalix.
 It involves two entities influencing each other, and two actions listening to events and state changes, ensuring the entire application converges to a consistent state.

 ## Running and exercising this sample